Adavanced-Computing-Lab/Adavanced-Computing-Lab.github.io/_pages/media.md

 - <a href="https://www.youtube.com/watch?v=da-4BQukeQM" title="Digital wallets can allow purchases with stolen credit cards" target='_blank'>National Science Foundation (NSF)</a>
 - <a href="https://technews.acm.org/archives.cfm?fo=2024-08-aug/aug-23-2024.html" title="A Loophole in Digital Wallet Security" target='_blank'>ACM TechNews, Friday, August 23, 2024</a>
 - <a href="https://www.msn.com/en-us/money/personalfinance/digital-wallets-allow-for-the-use-of-stolen-credit-cards/ar-AA1p7TFh?ocid=finance-verthp-feeds" title="Digital wallets allow for the use of stolen credit cards" target='_blank'>MSN</a>
+- <a href="https://www.cnet.com/personal-finance/credit-cards/advice/are-digital-wallets-safe-heres-how-to-protect-your-financial-information-in-2024/" title="Are Digital Wallets Safe?
+Here's How to Protect Your Financial Information in 2024" target='_blank'>CNET</a>
 - <a href="https://www.yahoo.com/tech/digital-wallets-allow-stolen-credit-154400551.html" title="Digital wallets allow for the use of stolen credit cards" target='_blank'>Yahoo!
 Tech</a>
 - <a href="https://www.linkedin.com/feed/update/urn:li:activity:7233569312542728192/" title="💳 Digital wallets can enable cybercriminals to make purchases with stolen credit cards" target='_blank'>Kaspersky</a>
 - <a href="https://www.techradar.com/pro/digital-wallets-allow-for-the-use-of-stolen-credit-cards" title="Digital wallets allow for the use of stolen credit cards" target='_blank'>TechRadar</a>